Ben Stokes: 2024: Record-breaking Test 50

 Opening the batting in the second innings of the 3rd Test against the West Indies at Edgbaston on 28 July 2024, Stokes scored the fastest Test half-century by an English player.
 He reached his 50 off just 24 balls, surpassing Ian Botham's record set in 1981 by four deliveries, and finished on 57 not out having hit nine fours and two sixes.
 Stokes missed the subsequent Test series with Sri Lanka after sustaining a hamstring tear during The Hundred.

 In October 2024, Stokes committed to a new two-year central contract with the England and Wales Cricket Board (ECB), extending his tenure until the autumn of 2026.

 2025: Injury and Recovery

 In December 2024, during the third Test against New Zealand in Hamilton, Stokes suffered a torn left hamstring.
 Subsequent assessments confirmed the severity of the injury, necessitating surgery in January 2025.
 As a result, Stokes was ruled out of all cricketing activities for at least three months, missing the SA20 and Champions Trophy.
 He returned to cricket in May 2025 for England's home Test with Zimbabwe.
 Stokes featured in the first four Tests of the series with India, taking 17 wickets and winning two man of the match awards.
 In the fourth Test at Old Trafford, he scored his first century in two years but sustained a torn shoulder muscle resulting in his omission from the final Test.

+2026: Retirement

+On 28 June 2026, Stokes announced his retirement from international cricket, effective following the end of the then-ongoing third Test between England and New Zealand at Trent Bridge.
+In his last Test match, Stokes returned bowling figures of 4/70 and 2/49 and scored 15 off 33 balls in the first innings and 30 off 20 balls as an opener in the second innings.